shivani3195/shivani3195/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am Data Analyst.
+I am a Data Analyst.
 I love working on new data projects and analyzing the data to tell insightful stories.
 You can connect with me on shivani.malandkar30@gmail.com.

 Here is my [Linkedin Profile](https://www.linkedin.com/in/shivani-malandkar/).